Get answers for your health queries from top Doctors for FREE!

 • For antidepressants, sexual dysfunction is reported by 40-60% of users, while weight changes affect 20-25%.

-• No Definitive Evidence: There is no definitive evidence that hormonal birth control causes depression, making it generally safe for people with depression.
+There's no solid evidence that hormonal birth control causes depression.
+So it's generally considered safe for people who have it.

 Looking for ways to manage the side effects of birth control and antidepressants?